Onelinerhub/onelinerhub/python-pandas/how-to-calculate-95th-percentile-for-dataframe-copy.md

-# How to calculate 95th percentile for dataframe COPY
+# How to calculate 95th percentile for dataframe

 ```python
 import pandas as pd